About this Virtual Instructor Led Training (VILT)

 The energy industry faces much more uncertainty than 10 to 20 years ago.
 The energy transition is a sure thing, but how fast will it change?
 What is the future outlook for oil?
 Will power generation become as decentralised as some are suggesting?
 Will gas or LNG indeed act as a transition fuel, or will this be short lived as the pace of development in renewables continues to surprise?
 Will carbon capture and storage (CCS) ever take off as an accepted emission mitigation strategy?

-We do not have the answers to these questions, neither will others.
+We do not have the answers to these questions but neither will others.
 What can be done however is to explore such questions by means of scenarios.
-In this masterclass we will show how companies or organizations can develop and use such scenarios.
-The masterclass will be a two day interactive engagement with lectures and group work around some ‘live’ scenario concepts being used in the energy industry.
-Scenario development methodologies will be discussed and practiced as well as the use of scenario thinking for decision making.
+In this Virtual Instructor Led Training (VILT), we will show how companies or organisations can develop and use such scenarios.
+The VILT will be an interactive engagement, with lectures and group work around some ‘live’ scenario concepts being used in the energy industry.
+Scenario development methodologies will be discussed and practised as well as the use of scenario thinking for decision-making.

 - How to develop scenarios coherently with current information available

 - What can be accomplished with the scenarios developed and how it can be executed for planning